 - Why do visitors from a particular source visit my site?

-ForeSee can help you better understand visitors to your store locations with survey invitations on receipts.
+You can collect responses from visitors to your store locations with survey invitations on receipts.
 Using special tracking codes, visitors can provide feedback on a specific location.
 Sweepstakes or other incentives can be offered as well to increase participation.

-Distributing feedback surveys through links at the bottom of confirmation or thank you emails can be an effective way of getting feedback.
-Design customizations are possible, and you can send the emails, or have ForeSee send them on your behalf.
+Distributing feedback surveys through links at the bottom of confirmation or thank you emails is another effective way of getting customer satisfaction data.
+Design customization is possible, and you have the option to send the emails or have Verint XM send them on your behalf.
 Here are a few examples.

 A survey link can be placed with an order confirmation email: